clvrk/vellum/README.md

 Once the server has launched through this tool you will be able to use the server console and use it's commands just like you normally would.

 ### Incremental backups
 To create incremental world backups make sure the `CreateBackups` option is set to `true`.
 Backups will be stored in the directory specified by `ArchivePath`.
-This tool will automatically delete the oldest backups in that directory according to the threshold specified by the `BackupsToKeep` option to prevent eventually running out of disk space.
+This tool will automatically delete the oldest backups in that directory according to the threshold specified by the `BackupsToKeep` option (`-1` to not delete any older archives) to prevent eventually running out of disk space.

 ### PapyrusCS integration
 This tool can automatically execute the **PapyrusCS** map-rendering tool on an interval.
 To do so you have to set `EnableRenders` to `true` and specify an interval in minutes with `RenderInterval`.